NationalSecurityAgency/ghidra/GhidraBuild/EclipsePlugins/GhidraDev/GhidraDevPlugin/README.md

       to your Ghidra module project, which automatically happens when the project is created.
       Simply [relink](#link-ghidra) your Ghidra installation to the project, and your project will pick up any newly discovered Ghidra extensions.
+* __How do I launch/debug PyGhidra from Eclipse?__
+    * In order to launch and debug Ghidra in PyGhidra mode, PyDev must be installed and your project must be configured with PyGhidra support.
+When these conditions are met, a __PyGhidra__ run configuration will become available to use.

 ## Additional Resources
 For more information on the GhidraDev plugin and developing for Ghidra in an Eclipse environment,